zycs19/halloween-bubble-burst/README.md

 # halloween-bubble-burst
-This is a iOS game for Halloween ghost haunting!
+This is an iOS game for Halloween ghost haunting!

 The player needs to fire the ghost and catch as much pumpkins as possible.